TGAC/grassroots-docs/readme.md

 * [Job tracker](https://github.com/TGAC/grassroots-job-tracker): Any services that carry out analytical or processing tasks can be registered with a Django pipeline monitoring tool to let users keep track of running jobs or retrieve results from completed service processes

-A list of all of the available components and their documentation is available [here](components.md).
-Grassroots is to be as modular and adaptable as possible so there are many levels of configuration within the system which are detailed in the [configuration guide](configuration.md).

 ## Available sites

 There is a [public Grassroots server](https://grassroots.tools) running at the Earlham Institute.